Giftscop 1.2 Update Guide

 In 1.1.1 and older builds of Giftscop, the following things were either missing entirely, or were very incomplete:

-As of Giftscop 1.2, these have all been added, and it is now possible to complete the game.
+As of Giftscop 1.2, these have all been added, and it is now possible to reach the end of the game.

 Improvements